-- Figure out if the annotation made by human annotators could be used to train a Neural Network - Is the quality of the human annotations consistent among the different annotators? - Focus on the inter-annotator agreement - Annotate a French corpus
+- Figure out if the annotation made by human annotators could provide high quality corpora in a reasonable quantity - Is the quality of the human annotations consistent among the different annotators? - Is the size of our corpus big enough for NN systems? - Focus on the inter-annotator agreement - Annotate a French corpus